pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 who really need to deal with cash.
 Now you have only one point
 where you exchange cash against these local currency.

-So we could now create a particular token just for our lecture.
+So we could now **create a particular token just for our lecture**.
-And we use that token, for example, whenever someone of you is asking a question, you get a token.
+And we use that token, for example, **whenever someone of you is asking a question, you get a token**.
 Yeah, when somebody's answering a question, you get two tokens.
 And at the end, you count the tokens you got.
-This token has no value at all, but it's just for us, it's some kind of digital asset that we can move around.
+This **token has no value at all, but it's just for us**, it's some kind of digital asset that we can move around.
 Actually, when we are moving around here,
 I just digital assets with which we associate value.